1. Icke bin ein Berliner

 You may feel like you've made an honest effort asking for bread rolls in German at your local bakery, but when it comes to Berlin, good intentions aren't always good enough.

-5. Wegbier - beer on the way
+8. Wegbier - beer for the road

-When coming to Germany, it takes time to get used to the liberty of drinking in public, and not to constantly expect a cop to ambush you and throw you in jail.
+When coming to Germany, it takes time to get used to the liberty of drinking in public, and to not constantly expect a cop to ambush you and throw you in jail.

-But the longer you live here, the more you'll grow accustomed to one of Berlin's proudest traditions – the "Wegbier".
+But the longer you live here, the more you'll grow accustomed to one of Berlin's proudest traditions: the "Wegbier".

 Pop the top of your Sterni or Berliner Kindl bottle on your way to the park, a house party... or work even (?) and feel the freedom of a law that allows for drinking without thinking twice.

-Sven Marquardt is the bouncer of the Berlin's infamous Berghain club; Photo: DPA
+Sven Marquardt is the bouncer of the Berlin's infamous Berghain club.
+Photo: DPA

-For years, the guardians of Berlin's infamous Berghain have used that phrase to turn down hopefuls at the club's door, thus inflicting lifelong scars on their ego and endowing them with a fancy for black clothing.
+For years, the guardians of Berlin's infamous Berghain have used that phrase to turn down hopefuls at the club's door, thus inflicting lifelong scars on their egos and endowing them with a fancy for black clothing.

 Nevertheless, you keep wanting to be part of the Berghain conspiracy - and until that's happened "heute nicht" haunts your dreams and keeps you coming back.